-The Tavern is a coffee house located in the Prescott residential area and open to all students Tuesday through Saturday, from 9 p.m. to 1 a.m.
+The Tavern is a coffeehouse located in the Prescott residential area and is open to all students from Tuesday through Saturday evenings.
 Food served at the Tavern includes pastries, snacks, coffee, and other hot beverages.
 Purchases made at the Tavern may be charged to your student ID card.
-The Tavern is available to be booked for student events three nights a week: Friday and Saturday nights for any events between 5 p.m. and 1 a.m., and Wednesday nights for non-amplified/non-drumming events between 5 p.m. and 11 p.m.
+The Tavern is available to be booked for student events three nights a week: Friday and Saturday nights for any event and Wednesday night for non-amplified/non-drumming events.
 To reserve the space, call special programs at x5610.
-Policies regarding use and booking of the Tavern can be found on the SDCL Web site.
+Policies regarding use and booking of the epec.hampshire.edu, epec@hampshire.edu